balthazarneveu/interactive_pipe/readme.md

 # Roadmap and todos
-Want to contribute or interested in adding new features?
+:bug: Want to contribute or interested in adding new features?
 Enter a new [Github issue](https://github.com/balthazarneveu/interactive_pipe/issues)

+:gift: Want to dig into the code?
+Take a look at [code_architecture.md](/code_architecture.md)

 ## Short term roadmap
 - Backport previous features